pStrachota/pStrachota/README.md

 <h3 align="left">Currently I've managed to get into V semester at Lodz University of Technology (TUL).
   My specialization is infrastructure and web applications.
-  I especially keen on learning backend such as Java or C#, but some of my project also included basics of Javascript with HTML.
+  I especially keen on learning backend such as Java or C#, but some of my projects also included Python for data analysis.
   Like many of my colleagues, at the moments I'm trying my best in preparing for the future job.
   </h3>